mek651/CMPT842/README.md

 ## Deploy Flower on a Single Machine with Docker Compose
 To run the project you need to perform the following steps:

+### Step 1: Set Up
+0 Prerequisite: install flwr version 1.13

 1- Clone this repository to your local machine

-2- After cloning, go to path "..../Single_Machine_Flwr"
+2- After cloning, go to path "..../Single_Machine_Flwr/complete"

 3- Inside the "Single_Machine_Flwr" directory open a terminal and run the following commands in order to build the docker
   * export PROJECT_DIR=quickstart-compose
-  * docker compose -f compose.yml up --build -d
+  * docker compose up --build -d

 Use the following command to see all the generated containers
   * docker ps